In order to assist you and your students we provide some example wordlists. You can open them via the

 If you use one of the Creative Commons licenses or the GNU GPL,

 we might be willing to put your list on our web-site.

 It is possible to use SpeakGoodChinese to record example audio files

-(eg, a time stamp).
-Select those recordings you consider good enough as examples
+again.
+Select those recordings you consider good enough as examples and copy them to

 Word selection and Lessons